-Growth projections are not expected to result in impacts on the SAC via nutrient nitrogen pollution in the short term, however, Peel Common WWTW (serving Eastleigh, Fareham, Gosport, Test Valley and Winchester) is predicted to reach capacity by 2025 at which point a review of N permit will be required.
+Growth projections will not result in impacts on the SAC via nutrient nitrogen pollution in the short term, however, Peel Common WWTW (serving Eastleigh, Fareham, Gosport, Test Valley and Winchester) is predicted to reach capacity by 2025 at which point a review of N permit will be required.
 Recently implemented (2014/2015) measures for improvements at Pennington WWTW, Peel Common WWTW, Eastney/Budds Farm WWTW and several in Southampton Water, will all reduce N inputs into the Solent.
-No adverse effects to the extent and distribution of qualifying natural habitats or habitats of qualifying species are likely in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for adverse effects later in the plan period.
-The nitrogen budget for the Fareham Local Plan suggests that developments allocated in the plan will lead to a surplus of 2,182.62 1,966.54 2,536.99 kg/TN/yr over the plan period, exacerbating the macroalgal blooms which smother the intertidal mudflats (reducing the availability of epifaunal prey) and increasinge their vulnerability to erosion.
+No adverse effects to the extent and distribution of qualifying natural habitats or habitats of qualifying species will occur in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for adverse effects later in the plan period.
+The nitrogen budget for the Fareham Local Plan suggests that developments allocated in the plan will lead to a surplus of 3,483.54 kg/TN/yr over the plan period, exacerbating the macroalgal blooms which smother the intertidal mudflats (reducing the availability of epifaunal prey) and increasing their vulnerability to erosion.
 However, policy NE4's requirement for all development which results in an increase in overnight accommodation to be nutrient neutral will adequately avoid the risk of adverse effects occurring; further information on how the nutrient budget was calculated and the schemes which are coming forward to enable nutrient neutral development to be delivered is presented in Appendix III.

 A major pollution event during construction of two sites at Warsash could theoretically be so severe as to reduce the extent and distribution of the Annex 1 habitat within the SAC, though such events are unusual and there is limited evidence for construction-related impacts in recent site condition assessments.
-Taking account of incorporated mitigation measures (i.e. the requirement for Construction Environmental Management Plans), adverse effects on the Annex 1 habitats are unlikely to occur.
+Taking account of incorporated mitigation measures (i.e. the requirement for Construction Environmental Management Plans), adverse effects on the Annex 1 habitats will not occur.